Trip Tips: Perception versus reality on the reconstructed Silk Road

 The total distance was 1,375 km (855 miles) but travelling by plane meant the sense of wonder at visiting these iconic destinations was tempered by getting very little idea of the distances involved.

-What we had covered in just nine days would have taken the ancient Silk Road traveller eight to 10 weeks at a good “caravan pace” of 24 km (15 miles) per day.
+What we had covered in just nine days would have taken the ancient Silk Road traveler eight to 10 weeks at a good “caravan pace” of 24 km (15 miles) per day.

 Can the reconstruction genie ever be returned to its bottle to conjure up the Silk Road of Flecker’s imagination?